blogscroll/blogscroll/README.md

 Additionally, you need to ensure that the site does not contain inappropriate, harmful, abusive, or hateful content.
 Any sites that are found to be in violation of this rule will be removed without notice.

-Additionally, and I want to spell this out directly - I reserve the right to not include or publish any site on BlogScroll.
+Lastly, and I want to spell this out directly - I reserve the right to not include or publish any site on BlogScroll.
 Because this is _my_ project, I get to choose how I curate it.

 ### Can I remove my site from the list?